nimiq/qr-scanner/README.md

 [Data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs),
 URLs pointing to an image (if they are on the same origin or [CORS enabled](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image))

 As an optional second parameter a region defined by `x`, `y`, `width` and `height` can be specified to which the search for a QR code should be restricted.
-By default, the region spans the whole image.
+As a performance improvement this region can be scaled down before performing the scan by providing a `downScaledWidth` and `downScaledHeight`.
+By default, the region spans the whole image and is not scaled down.

 As an optional third parameter a manually created QR scanner engine instance to be reused can be specified.
 This improves performance if you're scanning a lot of images.
 An engine can be manually created via `QrScanner.createQrEngine(QrScanner.WORKER_PATH)` (async).
 By default, no engine is reused for single image scanning.